Proposed Legislation Would Boost R&D Tax Credits for Manufacturers

 R&D tax credit eligibility largely depends on whether the work you are conducting meets the criteria established by the IRS in its four-part test.
 While many states closely follow this criteria, there are differences, and Georgia businesses should review rules for the Georgia R&D tax credit.

-The Smith & Howard manufacturing and distribution team can help you determine whether your business and activities meet the criteria of the IRS and Georgia tests, as well as those of other states.
+The Smith and Howard manufacturing and distribution team can help you determine whether your business and activities meet the criteria of the IRS and Georgia tests, as well as those of other states.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR